Shamokin man who allegedly used sword to kill a woman will appear in court June 21

 Siko immediately locked down the home and took Quincy into custody, police said.

-Quincy later told police he used a sword to kill the woman, according to court documents.
+Quincy later told police he used a sword to kill Pearce, according to court documents.

 Quincy told officers the incident took place at least three days prior and that the stabbing was “terrible,” according to court documents.